ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

 When you use ``timeout`` in a loop, it applies per retry attempt.
 See :ref:`TASK_TIMEOUT <TASK_TIMEOUT>` for more details.

-When the task code exceeds the ``timeout``, the retry process is stopped.
+If the task action execution exceeds the ``timeout``, the retry process is stopped.

 .. _loop_over_inventory: